LaunchCodeEducation/java-web-development/src/chapters/auth/hashing-passwords.rst

 .. admonition:: Question

-   Select all that are true about salt:
+   Select all that are true about salting:

    #.
-Salts are an alternative to a hashing function.
+Salting is an alternative to a hashing function.
    #.
-Salts increase the strength of a hashing function.
+Salting increases the strength of a hashing function.
    #.
-Salts are ok to store in a user database.
+Salting makes it ok to store passwords in a user database.
    #.
-Salts are random data used as additional input in a hashing function.
+Salting is the addition of random data to the input of a hashing function.

-.. ans: b + d, Salts increase the strength of a hashing function. and Salts are random data used as additional input in a hashing function.
+.. ans: b + d, Salting increases the strength of a hashing function. and Salting is the addition of random data to the input of a hashing function.